Crumlin, Dublin: History

+18th century

+Crumlin House was said to have been constructed by Joseph Deane in the area in the early 18th century incorporating elements of an earlier manor house.
+The house was later owned by members of the catholic Purcell family.
+It still stands as of 2023 incorporated into the structure of the Salesian provincial house.

+19th century

 During the 19th century, Crumlin was the centre for the production of bricks used in urban development around Dublin.
 The site at Brickfields Park contained yellow clay suitable for bricks.

+20th century

 Some of the local amenities in Crumlin, such as Pearse College on Clogher Road and Ceannt park, are named after some of the 1916 Rebels who had a training camp in nearby Kimmage at Sundrive crossroads.

 Having been predominantly rural, the character of Crumlin changed dramatically from the 1920s onwards.
 The Corporation of Dublin built 702 new houses around this time to resolve overcrowding in the city centre, along with Iveagh Trust, who built 136 houses on a 30 acre site off Crumlin Road.
-In 1935, a further 2,915 properties were constructed after the Corporation had been given additional compulsory purchase powers, following by a further 2,416 in a site off Kildare Road by 1945.
+In 1935, a further 2,915 properties were constructed after the corporation had been given additional compulsory purchase powers, following by a further 2,416 in a site off Kildare Road by 1945.

-The old church of St Mary the Virgin stands on a site of a 12th century property.
+The old church of St Mary the Virgin stands on a site of a 12th-century property.
 In 1942, following the rapid housing development, it moved to a new site designed by McDonnell and Dixon in yellow brick.
 The other local church is St Agnes's, which opened in 1935.